foreveryone1/ObsidianNotes/1 notes/10 music/Sharks eat people too.md

 expecting change
 expecting

-I cried the first day after transferring
+I cried the first day after moving
+these buzzing social circles seemed so impenetrable
+we were the only brown kids, so of course we got along
+our english teacher called you Ishmael, like you were from the bible

+we were swinging sticks like swords
+and I split your lip
+I didn't cry for help or apologise
+I just stared and stared
+at the bloody pink spit trailing from your mouth

+locked by inertia
+drowned in syrup
+rotting figs
+on branches shrivelled

 no taste as sweet as helplessness
 a gilded cage that's left unlocked
 analysis paralysis
 I clipped my wings before the start

-locked by inertia
-drowned in syrup
-rotting figs
-on branches shrivelled

 fly the coop
 come crashing down